1957 Andreanof Islands earthquake: Damage

 Prompt warnings from the Seismic Sea Wave Warning System were credited with preventing major damage or loss of life.
 The earthquake caused severe damage to roads and buildings on Adak including a crack 4.5 m in size, however there were no deaths.
 Two bridges and some oil and fuel-related structures at a dock were also destroyed there.
 On Umnak, a concrete mixer and some docks were lost.
 At Chernofski, Trappers Cove, and Vsevidof, strong waves drowned sheep.
 Oil pipelines were damaged at Sand Bay.
-Many boats were damaged from strong waves.
+Many boats were damaged by strong waves.

-The tsunami caused twice the damage the tsunami of the 1946 earthquake did.
+The tsunami caused twice the damage that the tsunami of the 1946 earthquake did.
 In Hawaii, damage was much more extensive, including two indirect fatalities that occurred when a pilot and photographer were killed while attempting to document the tsunami's arrival from an airplane.
 About 50 homes were flooded on the north shore of Oahu and significant effects were seen in Waialua Bay.
 Buildings and bridges were also flooded in Haleiwa.
 In Hilo, the tsunami damaged buildings.
 The total damage cost was over $5 million ($46 million in 2017).